praekeltfoundation/vumi2/docs/message_caches.rst

 ^^^^^^^^^^^^^
 The following configuration options are available:

+.. py:data:: timeout
-timeout: int
+   :type: int

    The time, in seconds, to keep messages for.
 Defaults to 1 hour.